Frigidaire Ice Maker Review: 5 Key Features to Consider

 Refrigerator Ice Makers

 This is the built-in unit inside a Frigidaire refrigerator.
-While we’re focusing on standalone units, it’s worth noting that many of the principles of operation and common issues are shared across their product lines.
+While we’re focusing on standalone units, many of the principles of operation and common issues are shared across their product lines.

 Key Features to Look For When Buying